|Facilities | Rating | Reviews|

 At night, sometimes one of the buildings are closed, bringing the subway back into use.

+While the services were under construction, temporary portacabins were provided here.
 The westbound services also forms one of five bases for Boarhunt, a local recovery service.
 If there are significant delays at Southampton's docks most lorries are told to wait at the services.